wessenstam/gts2021-prep/Karbon/Workshop/day-2/day-2.rst

 Namespace
 *********

-To have a logical separation of the POds we are going to create a new namespace in which we will deploy the full new stack
+To have a logical separation of the Pods we are going to create a new namespace in which we will deploy the full new stack

 #.
 In the terminal or Powershell session run the following command